AndreCirri/Mediacom-Phonepad-Duo-G5M-root/README.md

   fastboot reboot
  ```

- **5) Fifth step only for check if you have root permission
+ **6) Sixth is only for check if you have root permission

  >  1) You can download anyone app for root check (like root checker) and you can see if you are now root